MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/link-runbooks.md

 ms.author: v-gjeronika
 manager: jsuri
 ms.service: system-center
-ms.date: 11/01/2024
+ms.date: 04/22/2025
-title: Child runbooks in Service Management Automation ms.subservice: service-management-automation ms.custom: UpdateFrequency2, engagement-fy24
+title: Child Runbooks in Service Management Automation ms.subservice: service-management-automation ms.custom: UpdateFrequency2, engagement-fy24
 ---

 # Child runbooks in Service Management Automation

-It's a best practice in Service Management Automation (SMA) to write reusable, modular runbooks with a discrete function that can be used by other runbooks.
+This article provides an overview of how you can call one or more child runbooks in Service Management Automation (SMA).
+It's a best practice in SMA to write reusable, modular runbooks with a discrete function that can be used by other runbooks.
 A parent runbook will often call one or more child runbooks to perform the required functionality.
 There are two ways to call a child runbook, and each has distinct differences that you should understand so that you can determine which will be the best for your different scenarios.

 ## Invoke a child runbook using inline execution